geospace-code/pymap3d/README.md

 ## Prerequisites

-Python &ge; 2.6 is the bare minimum requirement to use core functions of PyMap3d.
-Full features require {Python &ge; 3.5, PyPy} and Numpy.
+Pymap3d is compatible with Python &ge; 3.5 including PyPy.
-AstroPy is optional; algorithms from Vallado and Meeus are used if AstroPy is not present.
+Numpy and AstroPy are optional; algorithms from Vallado and Meeus are used if AstroPy is not present.
-PyMap3D is regularly tested with Python &ge; 3.5.
-Limited Python 2.6, 2.7 and 3.4 support is available for systems using MicroPython or other cases where a current Python version isn't available.

 ## Install